All Episodes

 Yeah.

-My suspicion is that the Obama administration, by changing rules in twenty eleven, uh the executive order, twelve triple three, made it possible to surveil more people shared with more agencies, which made it the unmasking almost inevitable, but it seems to only be against Republicans and presidential candidates.
+My suspicion is that the Obama administration, by changing rules in 2011, the Executive Order 12333, made it possible to surveil more people shared with more agencies, which made the unmasking almost inevitable, but it seems to only be against Republicans and presidential candidates.

-And I I'm not seeing any similarity with Democrats.
+And I'm not seeing any similarity with Democrats.

-Well, no Democrats have come out and said I thought I was unmasked, but I I think we're gonna find out that members of both party probably were.
+Well, no Democrats have come out and said, I thought I was unmasked, but I think we're going to find out that members of both parties probably were.

 That's a large frequency.

-And I suspect when we get done, we're gonna be have members of both parties surprised at how commonplace and how widespread unmasking is.
+And I suspect when we get done, we're going to have members of both parties surprised at how commonplace and how widespread unmasking is.

 And also how often names are being searched through the database.